Side Effects of Mesothelioma Radiation Therapy

-The side effects of mesothelioma radiation therapy depend on the location of the cancer, but skin rashes and fatigue are common for all patients.
-Pleural mesothelioma patients may experience difficulty swallowing and pneumonitis.
+Common side effects of mesothelioma radiation therapy include skin rashes and fatigue.
+Side effects for pleural mesothelioma patients include difficulty swallowing and pneumonitis.
 Peritoneal patients may experience nausea, vomiting, diarrhea, or incontinence.

 What Is Radiation Therapy?